mit-quest/cloud-notes/README.md

 > capable of running th application before running the deploy.sh script to run the service
 > in the cloud.

-## Getting Started (Cloud Server)
+## Cloud Deployments
 1. Place all Jupyter notebooks and code dependencies in the workspace folder.
 2. Run the `./deploy.sh <PROVIDER>`  command with the public cloud platform provider of choice.
 See the table below for valid arguments.
+In order to deploy to a cloud platform, you must have the appropriate subscription to the platform.

 |     Cloud Platform    | Argument |          NOTES          |
 |:----------------------|:--------:|-------------------------|